 Stare Decisis: Latin for "let the decision stand."
 This is the doctrine under which courts follow previous court decisions or precedents on questions of law in order to insure certainty, consistency, and stability in the way the law is applied.

-Statute of Limitations: a legally established time limit (based on the date of the claim for civil cases or the crime for criminal cases) for entering a suit (civil) or beginning a prosecution (criminal).
+Statute of Limitations: a legally established time limit (based on the date the claim accrued for civil cases or the date of the crime for criminal cases) for entering a suit (civil) or beginning a prosecution (criminal).
 A reasonable time limit is established so that the defendant may still be able to find witnesses, evidence, etc. pertinent to the case.

 Stay: A court order which temporarily suspends court proceedings or the effect of a judgment.
 Initiating an appeal does not stay enforcement of a trial court judgment.